NoahY/q2a-admin-plus/README.rst

 --------
 Features
 --------
-- links to each plugin in admin
+- adds links to each plugin in admin
+- execute php commands from plugin page

 ------------
 Installation